 - Decision Facilitation: Satisfaction/money-back guarantee, free returns, installment payments

-Example: Visitor views the same product 4 times over 3 days, adds to cart, abandons.
-Immediate email: “Your [product] is waiting! -10% valid for 24h.”
+Example: A visitor views the same product 4 times over 3 days, adds it to the cart, then abandons it.
+Immediate email: “Your [product] is waiting for you! -10% valid for 24h.”
 No opening.
-SMS J+1: “Last chance -10% on [product].
+SMS on D+1: “Last chance -10% on [product].
 Code: HOT10.
 Expires tonight at 11:59 PM.”
-Conversion J+1.
+Conversion on D+1.

 B2B Services: Consulting, Agencies

-Characteristics: Sales cycle 30-90 days, CEO/Founder decision, project budget €5k-€100k, strong relational aspect.
+Characteristics: Sales cycle 30-90 days, decision by CEO/Founder, project budget €5k-€100k, strong relational aspect.

 Specific Hot Prospect Signals: